-11. Use of Corporal Punishment
+L. Use of Corporal Punishment

-While corporal punishment is legal in North Carolina, it is no longer used as a discipline option in Haywood County Schools.
+While Corporal punishment is legal in North Carolina, it is no longer used as a discipline option in Haywood County Schools.

-12. Parental Information for Title I Schools
+M. Parental Information for Title I Schools

-The elementary (K-5) schools receive federal funding through Title I. These funds are used to provide supplemental instruction to students who are in need of assistance in the area of reading and, on occasion, in the area of mathematics.
+The elementary [K-5] schools in this district receive federal funding through Title 1.
+These funds are used to provide supplemental instruction to students who need assistance in the area of reading and, on occasion, in the area of mathematics.
 Our goal is to provide early intervention to struggling learners.